 It is Europe's busiest shopping street, with around half a million daily visitors visiting some 100+ flagship stores and shops.

 Whether you are looking for fashion, beauty, technology or homeware you will not be disappointed.
-You can shop the very best high-street brands such as Topshop, Gap, H&M, the American Niketown, the young and hip River Island, Primark (cheap fashion) and the UK's iconic department stores including the world famous Selfridges where luxury goods are beautifully displayed, the quality retail store of John Lewis & Partners (good for fashion and electronics), Debenhams, House of Fraser and the flagship store of the ever popular, conservative Marks & Spencer.
+You can shop the very best high-street brands such as Gap, H&M, the American Nike Town, the young and hip River Island, Primark (inexpensive fashion) and the UK's iconic department stores including the world famous Selfridges where luxury goods are beautifully displayed, the quality retail store of John Lewis & Partners (good for fashion and electronics) and the flagship store of the ever popular, conservative Marks & Spencer.

 With over 500 restaurants within five minutes' walk, you'll have plenty of dining opportunities.

 Getting to Oxford Street is easy, with Marble Arch, Bond Street and Oxford Circus stations all serving this lively hub.
 The bus service is very good in this area.
 Much of Oxford Street is pedestrianised and there are, of course, plenty of black cabs around.

 Many shops and department stores are open Monday to Saturday from 9 am to 9pm and Sunday from 11.30 am to 6pm.
 Oxford Street can be quite busy at times so to avoid the crowds it is probably best to avoid the street during the week between 5 and 6.30 pm and on Saturday afternoons.
 The queues to pay in shops and to access the underground are normally more dense at that time.

 Leading from Oxford Street you can also enjoy the luxury shops of Regent Street towards Piccadilly Circus and take a stroll through Carnaby Street on the way and experience a taste of London's cool and trendy 60's heritage.